Boost Your Immune System with Make-Your-Own-Elderberry-Syrup

 DIY Elderberry Syrup

-We’ve been using the homemade version as needed for about six months* now, and I really like having something safe and natural on hand to give the boys’ immune systems a boost.
+We’ve been using this homemade version for years now, and I really like having something safe and natural on hand to give all of our immune systems a boost.

-I also like having control over how much sweetener to add, and what kind.
-I was never crazy about the fructose in Sambu Guard.
+I also like having control over how much sweetener to add, and what kind, as I was never crazy about the fructose in our purchased syrup.

 All about elderberry: